cato-hga/Jan2015/HalfWayChallenge.md

 9. What is the difference between git and GitHub?

 Git deals with our code history.
-Github is somewhat of a hosting service for our Git folders
+Github is somewhat of a hosting service for our Git repositories.